ChatDaddy vs Kommo: Which WhatsApp CRM is Better in 2026?

 WhatsApp-First CRM at a Fraction of the Cost

 Ditch per-user pricing and missing WhatsApp features.
-ChatDaddy gives you full WhatsApp CRM with broadcast, AI chatbot, and 0% markup from $19/mo.
+ChatDaddy gives you full WhatsApp CRM with broadcast, 0% markup, and AI chatbot on Pro and Max — starting free, with paid plans from $119/mo.

 Start Your Free Trial